Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 Substance Abuse Counselor Jobs in Rochester

-For example, Baden Street Settlement’s Behavioral Health and Community Service’s Counseling and Support Center provides chemical dependency treatment programs that are focused on the unique needs of inner city residents.
-Their comprehensive services include individual and group counseling and case management.
+The Monroe County Office of Mental Health oversees Rochester’s addiction system and community agencies.
+Baden Street Settlement’s Counseling and Support Center provides chemical dependency treatment focused on inner-city residents’ unique needs through individual counseling, group therapy, and case management.

-Substance abuse counselors are also making a difference at Villa of Hope’s Behavioral Health Department, which includes a LIFE Residential Program, and outpatient chemical dependency clinic, an addiction prevention program, and a mental health outpatient clinic.
+Villa of Hope’s Behavioral Health Department includes a LIFE Residential Program, an outpatient chemical dependency clinic, an addiction prevention program, and a mental health outpatient clinic.

 How Much Do Substance Abuse Counselors Make in New York City